KentMcCullough/Transformer-DSL/README.markdown

     identity() | scale(10, 10, 1)

-But the identity matrix is implied.
-So the previous format is equivalent to the this one:
+By default the identity matrix is implied.
+So the previous format is equivalent to the this one.
+Note if you pass in your own base transform then the operations will be relative to that transform.

     scale(10, 10, 1)